kochavalabs/mazzaroth-js/README.md

 const client = new NodeClient(mazzNodeAddr, accountPrivKey)

-// Lookup tne nonce for the account 1x64 client.nonceLookup('1'.repeat(64)).then(res => {
+// Lookup the nonce for the account 1x64 client.nonceLookup('1'.repeat(64)).then(res => {
   console.log(res.toJSON())
   /**